usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 extent possible.
 To the extent that the public entity can, it must do so.
 This may include the public entity’s bringing its web content into conformance to some of the WCAG 2.1 Level A or Level AA success criteria.

 It is the Department’s view that most entities that choose to assert a claim that complying with all of the requirements under WCAG 2.1 Level AA would result in undue financial and administrative burdens will be able to attain at least partial compliance in many circumstances.
-The Department believes that there are many steps a public

-201 Section 35.150(a)(3) and 35.164.
-202 28 CFR part 35, appendix B, at 708 (2022).
-203 Id.

-entity can take to conform to WCAG 2.1 Level AA that should not result in undue financial and administrative burdens, depending on the particular circumstances.
+The Department believes that there are many steps a public entity can take to conform to WCAG 2.1 Level AA that should not result in undue financial and administrative burdens, depending on the particular circumstances.

 Complying with the web and mobile app accessibility requirements set forth in subpart H means that a public entity is not required by title II of the ADA to make any further modifications to the web content or content in mobile apps that it makes available